-Definition - the learning outcomes of each module are assessed as described in module specifications.
+Definition: the learning outcomes of each module are assessed as described in module specifications.
 Students are required to undertake assessments as set out.
-Students have the right to one attempt at modules.
-Within the attempt there are two assessment opportunities - a first sit and a referral (sometimes called resit).
+Students have the right to one sit and a resit at modules.
 These are normally taken within the same academic session.
 The diagram below portrays the regulations.
-The regulations explain the arrangements for reassessment in the event of failure.
+The regulations explain the arrangements for sit and resit of assessment in the event of failure.

-- F8.1R Each module is assessed separately and as a whole.
+F8.1R Each module is assessed separately and as a whole.
 The assessment requirements of a module shall be stated in the module specification.
-The assessment requirements shall be proportionate to the credit value and level of the module. - F8.2R All modules shall have one or two components of assessment.
+The assessment requirements shall be proportionate to the credit value and level of the module.

+- F8.2R All modules shall have one or two components of assessment.
 Where there are two components they shall be referred to as component A and component B. Each component has a specified weighting, which determines its contribution to the overall module mark.
-Students who do not pass one or both components are referred or reassessed in the component(s) which have not been passed. - F8.3R Irrespective of the level of award, the pass mark for modules at levels 0 to 3 is 40%, and for level M modules is 50%.
+Students who do not pass one or both components at the first sit are entitled to a resit in the component(s) which have not been passed, except as provided for in F12.1R, or are exceptionally permitted a retake of the module. - F8.3R Irrespective of the level of award, the pass mark for modules at levels 0 to 3 is 40%, and for level M modules is 50%.
 The overall module mark is the mark for component A or the weighted average of components A and B where there is more than one component.
-For professional practice modules with a single component of assessment the module outcome is expressed as passed or not passed only. - F8.4R Subject to any operational constraints, module assessment opportunities shall be provided at least twice and at most three times in any academic year in accordance with the University's Academic Calendar. - F8.5P Link to http://acreg.uwe.ac.uk/calendars.asp (academic calendar) - F8.6R All standard modules have a component A which is assessed under controlled conditions.
+For professional practice modules with a single component of assessment the module outcome is expressed as passed or not passed only. - F8.4R Subject to any operational constraints, module assessment shall be provided at least twice and at most three times in any academic year in accordance with the University's Academic Calendar. - F8.5P The University Academic Calendar can be found at: http://acreg.uwe.ac.uk/calendars.asp. - F8.6R All standard modules have a component A which is assessed under controlled conditions.
 This component must count for at least 25% of the overall module mark.
 The module specification will state which is the component A assessment. - F8.7R Assessment under controlled conditions normally means assessment at a prescribed time and in prescribed conditions involving University-controlled invigilation or supervision.
-Other forms of assessment under controlled conditions can be undertaken, providing that the control exerted is sufficient to provide certainty that the work submitted for assessment is the student's own work and that there is parity of treatment between all students taking the assessment. - F8.8R Component B may be assessed under controlled conditions and/or by other means. - F8.9R Assessment 'by other means' normally means by work undertaken outside the classroom or laboratory in the student's own time. - F8.10R Components of assessment may contain one or more elements of assessment.
-Marks from all elements are recorded and the overall mark for the component is the weighted average of all elements.
+Other forms of assessment under controlled conditions can be undertaken, providing that the control exerted is sufficient to provide certainty that the work submitted for assessment is the student's own work and that there is parity of treatment between all students taking the assessment. - F8.8R Component B may be assessed under controlled conditions and/or by other means. - F8.9R Assessment 'by other means' normally means by work undertaken outside the classroom or laboratory in the student's own time.

-F8.11R Where assessed group work is specified in a module, students will receive individual assessment marks and may receive group work marks.
+- F8.10R Components of assessment may contain one or more elements of assessment.
+Marks from all elements are recorded and the overall mark for the component is the weighted average of all elements. - F8.11R Where assessed group work is specified in a module, students will receive individual assessment marks and may receive group work marks.